Aerial drone survey of aggregate stockpiles at quarry site

 Detailed calculations for each stockpile with cut/fill analysis, tonnage estimates, and PDF summaries ready for stakeholders.

-Georeferenced orthomosaic map of stockpile site
+Georeferenced orthomosaic map from drone stockpile survey

 Orthomosaic Maps